 What Happens Before Epilepsy Surgery?

-to pinpoint where in the brain the seizures begin.
-Then, in a group meeting (called
+EEG to see where in the brain the seizures are happening

 What Happens During Epilepsy Surgery?